Tanaya-27/pharmaceutical-CRM-system/README.md

 5. Access the CRM system and complete authentication.

 ## User Acceptance Testing
-Testing involves validating the system's functionality, usability, and overall performance from an end-user perspective, ensuring the system aligns with predisposed user requirements and specifications by mimicing an end user.
+Testing involves validating the system's functionality, usability, and overall performance from an end-user perspective, ensuring the system aligns with predisposed user requirements and specifications by mimicking an end user.
 A [full test](https://www.youtube.com/playlist?list=PLymLVDm7FWfjtw3ekLNX-tTZZl8pFxi6z) of the working system can be found via the YouTube link.

 ## Future Enhancements
 This implementation serves as a strong foundation for pharmaceutical customer relationship management.
 Looking ahead, several enhancements could have further elevated its capabilities: